twolfson/nightlife/cities/germany_berlin.md

     - 1 with small dancefloor, medium bar
     - 4 with medium dancefloor, small bar
     - 1 medium outside smoking area
-    - From 00:30 to 1:00, rightmost dancefloor was crowded but danceable
-    - From 1:00 to 2:30, rightmost dancefloor was packed and hard to dance
-    - From 0:00 to 2:30
-        - Small dancefloor was empty-ish
-        - 2 medium dancefloors were crowded and hard to dance
-        - 1 medium dancefloor had a few people
 - Went on a Wednesday (2016/07/21, pop/top 40)
     - Cover was 7€ (apparently included coat check, too warm for that)
     - Illinois id worked